-- (1) Successfully complete the high school curriculum - (2) Meet the new "2018 and beyond" graduation requirements outlined on page 13-14 of this book - (3) Meet all but one of the following criteria, unless it is a minimum graduation requirement: - (a) 4 credits of Math, including Algebra I\, Geometry, and Algebra II, and one other higher level course - (b) 3 credits of Science including 1 credit of advanced science (inquiry based/lab courses, not Zoology or Environmental Science) - (c) 3 credits of Social Studies - (d) 3 credits of one World Language or two credits each of two languages\, courses must be sequential - (e) 4 credit of Fine Arts - (f) Cumulative unweighted GPA of 3.5 on a 4.0 scale, through the first semester of senior year - (g) A composite score of at least 27 on the ACT or at least 1280 on the SAT (writing sections not included) - (h) 2 elective credits of courses with Fine Arts focus - (i) Complete a field experience and document the experience in a portfolio specific to the student's area of focus - (j) Develop a comprehensive portfolio of work based on the student's field experience or a topic that is related to the student's area of focus - \World Language and Algebra taken in Grade 8 may count toward these criteria.
+- (1) Successfully complete the high school curriculum - (2) Meet the new "2018 and beyond" graduation requirements outlined on page 13-14 of this book - (3) Meet all but one of the following criteria, unless it is a minimum graduation requirement: - (a) 4 credits of Math, including Algebra I\, Geometry, and Algebra II, and one other higher course - (b) 3 credits of Science including 1 credit of advanced science (inquiry based/lab courses, not Zoology or Environmental Science) - (c) 3 credits of Social Studies - (d) 3 credits of one World Language or two credits each of two languages\, sequential courses - (e) 4 credit of Fine Arts - (f) Cumulative unweighted GPA of 3.5 on a 4.0 scale, through the first semester of senior year - (g) A composite score of at least 27(ACT) or at least 1280(SAT), writing not included - (h) 2 elective credits of courses with Fine Arts focus - (i) Complete a field experience and document the experience in a portfolio specific to the student's area of focus - (j) Develop a comprehensive portfolio of work based on the student's field experience or a topic that is related to the student's area of focus meet the following criteria:

+\World Language and Algebra taken in Grade 8 may count toward these criteria.

-CRITERIA FOR SOCIAL SCIENCE & CIVIC ENGAGEMENT HONORS DIPLOMA: Students must meet the following criteria:
+CRITERIA FOR SOCIAL SCIENCE & CIVIC ENGAGEMENT HONORS DIPLOMA: Students must

-- (1) Successfully complete the high school curriculum - (2) Meet the new "2018 and beyond" graduation requirements outlined on page 13-14 of this book - (3) Meet all but one of the following criteria, unless it is a minimum graduation requirement: - (a) 4 credits of Math, including Algebra I\, Geometry, and Algebra II, and at one other higher level course

-- (b) 3 credits of Science including 1 credit of advanced science (inquiry based/lab courses, not Zoology or Environmental Science) - (c) 5 credits of Social Studies - (d) 3 credits of one World Language or two credits each of two languages\, courses must be sequential - (e) 1 credit of Fine Arts - (f) Cumulative unweighted GPA of 3.5 on a 4.0 scale, through the first semester of senior year - (g) A composite score of at least 27 on the ACT or at least 1280 on the SAT (writing sections not included) - (h) 3 elective credits of courses with a Social Science focus - (i) Complete a field experience and document the experience in a portfolio specific to the student's area of focus - (j) Develop a comprehensive portfolio of work based on the student's field experience or a topic that is related to the student's area of focus - \World Language and Algebra taken in Grade 8 may count toward these criteria.
+- (1) Successfully complete the high school curriculum - (2) Meet the new "2018 and beyond" graduation requirements outlined on page 13-14 of this book - (3) Meet all but one of the following criteria, unless it is a minimum graduation requirement: - (a) 4 credits of Math, including Algebra I\, Geometry, and Algebra II, and at one other higher level course - (b) 3 credits of Science including 1 credit of advanced science (inquiry based/lab courses, not Zoology or Environmental Science) - (c) 5 credits of Social Studies - (d) 3 credits of one World Language or two credits each of two languages\, sequential courses - (e) 1 credit of Fine Arts - (f) Cumulative unweighted GPA of 3.5 on a 4.0 scale, through the first semester of senior year - (g) A composite score of at least 27 on the ACT or at least 1280 on the SAT (writing sections not included) - (h) 3 elective credits of courses with a Social Science focus - (i) Complete a field experience and document the experience in a portfolio specific to the student's area of focus - (j) Develop a comprehensive portfolio of work based on the student's field experience or a topic that is related to the student's area of focus

+\World Language and Algebra taken in Grade 8 may count toward these criteria.